evmin/camel-kubernetes-demo/reference/01_how.md

 ## How?

-The presented templated is a [widely acclaimed Camel / Springboot combination](https://egkatzioura.com/2017/11/20/spring-boot-and-apache-camel/) that implements a simple integration scenario:
+The presented blueprint is a [widely recognised Camel / Springboot combination](https://egkatzioura.com/2017/11/20/spring-boot-and-apache-camel/) that implements a simple integration scenario:

 * Camel consumes a message from Google PubSub subscription
 * Transforms the data
 * Updates the header to define the Bigquery table partition
 * Writes to the Bigquery table

-Every exchange is logged with Google Stackdriver Logging and operational metrics collected by Google Stackdriver Monitoring from JVM andCamel.
+Every exchange is logged at Google Stackdriver Logging and operational metrics collected by Google Stackdriver Monitoring - from both JVM and Camel.

 The solution is packaged into a Docker image, which is uploaded to the GCP Container Registry and deployed to the GCP Kubernetes Engine.
-For details please refer to [GCP Project Setup](03_gcp_setup.md) and [Toolstack](02_toolstack_required.md) sections.
+For details please refer to [GCP Project Setup](03_gcp_setup.md), [Toolstack](02_toolstack_required.md) and [Build and Deploy](04_build_deploy.md) procedures.

 This section covers the configuration specifics that seamlessly integrate the application into the Google Cloud Platform: